RooWiki/RooWiki.github.io/README.md

 Email: roowiki857@gmail.com

-More information, portfolio links, and examples of my work are available on the website.
+Additional portfolio links and professional profiles are available on the website.